expitau/expitau/README.md

-## Hello, world!
+## Hello, world! :wave:

-I'm a fullstack developer, currently studying Combinatorics & Optimization at the University of Waterloo.
+I'm a fullstack developer, studying Combinatorics & Optimization and Computational Mathematics at the University of Waterloo.

+---

-### About me
+### :bulb: About me
-Highly motivated software developer with several years of professional experience and a proven ability to deliver high-quality, maintainable code.
-Enthusiastic about programming, with dozens of personal projects and a diverse range of interests.
-Seeking a challenging role to improve technical skills and contribute to innovative projects.
+I'm a highly motivated software developer with several years of professional experience and a proven ability to deliver high-quality, maintainable code.
+I'm enthusiastic about programming, with dozens of personal projects and a diverse range of interests.

+---

+### :pencil2: Why "expitau"?

+The moniker "expitau" is inspired by the mathematical expression $\exp(i \tau)$ – an embodiment of Euler's formula:

+$$e^{ix} = \cos(x) + i\sin(x)$$

+When $x = \tau$ (and $\tau = 2\pi$), this formula simplifies to $e^{i \tau} = 1$.
+Euler's formula, in its essence, is a beautiful, elegant solution to complex mathematical problems.
+It seamlessly bridges the seemingly unrelated worlds of calculus, trigonometry, and complex numbers.

+Such elegance and simplicity in solutions is the philosophy I cherish and strive to emulate in my programming.
+I believe that the most complex challenges often have an underlying simplicity, and code should strive to unearth this simplicity to be readable, maintainable, and efficient.

+---

-### Tech Stack
+### :wrench: Tech Stack

-#### Frontend
+#### :art: Frontend
 <span>
 <img src="https://img.shields.io/badge/-Typescript-3178C6?logo=typescript&logoColor=white&style=flat" />
 <img src="https://img.shields.io/badge/-Javascript-F7DF1E?logo=javascript&logoColor=white&style=flat" />